auth0/docs/articles/connections/passwordless/guides/use-sms-gateway-passwordless.md

 contentType: how-to
 useCase: customize-connections
 ---
-# Configure SMS Gateway for Passwordless Connections
+# Set Up Custom SMS Gateway for Passwordless Connections

-This guide will show you how to use a custom SMS gateway to send out your one-time use codes.
+This guide will show you how to use a custom SMS gateway to send out your one-time-use codes.

-By default, [Passwordless SMS connections](/dashboard/guides/connections/set-up-connections-passwordless) use Twilio to send out one-time use codes.
+By default, [Passwordless SMS connections](/connections/passwordless#supported-authentication-methods) use [Twilio](https://www.twilio.com/) to send out one-time use codes.
 However, if you have a custom SMS gateway, you can modify your connection to use that instead.

 1. Set up a SMS passwordless connection.
 To learn how, see [Set Up Passwordless Connections](/dashboard/guides/connections/set-up-connections-passwordless).